 - No catch

 You get the gist.
-Think about what would flag your Spam spidey senses in your inbox and make sure you don’t use those terms and phrases.
+Think about what would signal spam to you in your own inbox and make sure you don’t use those terms and phrases in your email copy.
+Instead, check out these best practices for writing email subject lines.

 4. Segment Your List

 Segmenting your list means that subscribers only get information they want and need.
-As a result, they’re less likely to blacklist your email or send you straight to Spam.
+As a result, they’re less likely to blacklist or mark you as spam.

-One of the most effective ways to segment is based on engagement: group together your most active subscribers and send them more emails than less-active subscribers.
-They have shown that they welcome your emails with open arms and, the higher you can push your engagement rates, the better your overall email campaigns will perform.
+One of the most effective ways to segment is based on engagement: group together your most active subscribers and send them emails more frequently.
+They have shown that they welcome your emails with open arms and, the higher you can push your engagement rates, the better your email campaigns will perform overall.

-Segmenting based on engagement also means you can run retargeting campaigns to re-engage dormant subscribers, which can also decrease your bounce rate.
+Then, you can try to re-engage inactive subscribers with winback emails, which can also decrease your bounce rate.

 Read our guide to segmentation in email marketing for more useful tips on segmenting your email list.